zuozhenggh/learning-library/analytics-library/oas-new/augmented-analytics/augmented-analytics.md

     ![](./images/hr1-4b.png "Change Age column to an Attribute and it's Data Type to text")

     Oracle Analytics surfaces a set of helpful column transformation termed “Recommendations” when it detects patterns in your data.
 These recommendations are displayed on a pane to the right.
 Find the *SSN* column and select the “Obfuscate Digits of SSN” recommendation and lets hide this sensitive information from prying eyes.
-Finally on the RHS click Apply Script which will save the changes we've made above to the Attrition dataset.
+Finally on the right hand side click Apply Script which will save the changes we've made above to the Attrition dataset.

     ![](./images/hr1-4c.png "find the SSN column to view OAS Recommendations then choose Obfuscate Digits of SSN option")

     **Note**: these helpful Recommendations represent a key differentiator for Oracle and are designed to improve end user productivity while helping customers to get more out of their data.

-5. Now lets Create a Workbook using this dataset that we just enhanced dataset by clicking the "Create Workbook" button on the upper RHS.
+5. Now lets Create a Workbook using this dataset that we just enhanced dataset by clicking the "Create Workbook" button on the upper right hand side.

     ![](./images/hr1-5a.png "Click Create Workbook")